breatheco-de/content/src/content/how-to/how-to-exit-python-in-terminal.md

 We will do as we did with the Windows shortcut.
 Press and hold `ctrl` and then press `d` to exit Python from the terminal making sure the terminal is the selected window.

+You can read more related topics at [4Geeks](https://4geeks.com/).
 Hope you enjoy the reading and keep on the Geek side!